Israil Ali, MPA

 Director of the Division of the National Health Service Corps (DNHSC), Health Resources and Services Administration (HRSA), Bureau of Health Workforce (BHW)

-John Lisy, LICDC-CS, OCPS II, LISW-S, LPCC-S, is the Executive Director of the Shaker Heights Youth Center.
+John Lisy, LICDC-CS, OCPC, LISW-S, LPCC-S, is the Executive Director of the Shaker Heights Youth Center.
 He also currently serves on the Ohio Chemical Dependency Professionals Board and is the Chair of the Treatment Committee.
-He was awarded the NAADAC Advocate of the Year for 2005 and has served as NAADAC's Secretary, Treasurer, and Mid-Central Regional Vice President.
-Lisy has served as the President and State Legislator Chair of the Ohio Association of Alcoholism and Drug Addictions Counselors and is the recipient of its August Martin Meuli Humanitarian Award.
+He was awarded the NAADAC Advocate of the Year award in 2005 and has served as NAADAC's Secretary, Treasurer, and Mid-Central Regional Vice President.
+Lisy has served as the President and State Legislator Chair of the Ohio Association of Alcoholism and Drug Addiction Counselors (OAADAC), NAADAC's Ohio affiliate, and is the recipient of its August Martin Meuli Humanitarian Award.
 He was a founding member of the Coalition for Chemical Dependency Licensure and chaired the Ohio Alcohol and Drug Policy Alliance.
 He has been a participant in Leadership Ohio and was the Chair of the Social Welfare in Jamaica Conference, a collaboration between Case Western Reserve University and the University of the West Indies.
-He coordinated the Alcohol and Other Drug Workforce Development Project in Ohio for the Ohio Association of Alcoholism and Drug Addiction Counselors (OAADAC).
+He coordinated the Alcohol and Other Drug Workforce Development Project in Ohio for OAADAC.

 Executive Director, NAADAC